 The retention of existing deposits and attraction of new deposit sources through new and existing customers is critical to our liquidity position.
 In the event of compression in liquidity due to a run-off in deposits, we have a liquidity policy and procedure that provides for certain actions under varying liquidity conditions.
 These actions include borrowing from existing correspondent banks, selling or participating loans and the curtailment of loan commitments and funding.
 At December 31, 2013, our liquid assets, represented by cash and due from banks, federal funds sold and available-for-sale securities, totaled \$414.6 million.
-Additionally, at such date we had available to us approximately \$130.0 million in unused federal funds inse of credit with regional banks, subject to certain restrictions and collateral requirements, to meet short term funding needs.
+Additionally, at such date we had available to us approximately \$130.0 million in unused federal funds lines of credit with regional banks, subject to certain restrictions and collateral requirements, to meet short term funding needs.
 We believe these sources of funding are adequate to meet immediate anticipated funding needs, but we will need additional capital to maintain our current growth.
-Our management meets on a weekly basis to review sources and uses of funding to experiment our liquidity position.
+Our management meets on a weekly basis to review sources and uses of funding to determine the appropriate strategy to ensure an appropriate level of liquidity, and we have increased our focus on the generation of core deposit funding to supplement our liquidity position.
 At the current time, our long-term liquidity needs primarily relate to funds required to support loan originations and commitments and deposit withdrawals.

 To help finance our continued growth and planned expansion activities, we completed a private placement of stock pursuant to subscription agreements effective December 31, 2008 and issued and sold 139,460 shares of our common stock for \$25.00 per share in January 2009 for an aggregate purchase price of \$3.5 million.
 In addition, on March 15, 2010, we completed a private placement of \$15.0 million in 6.0% Mandatory Convertible Trust Preferred Securities which converted into shares of our common stock on March 15, 2013.
 In June 2011, we completed a private placement of 340,000 shares of our common stock at an offering price of \$30 per share.
-Also in 2011, we completed a private placement of 340,000 shares of our common stock for an aggregate purchase price of \$40.0 million.
+Also in 2011, we completed a private placement of 40,000 shares of our Non-cumulative Perpetual Senior Preferred Stock for an aggregate purchase price of \$40.0 million.
 Also, on November 9, 2012, we completed the private placement of \$20.0 million in 5.5% Subordinated Notes due November 9, 2022.
 The proceeds from these notes were used to pay off our 8.5% subordinated debentures.
-Additionally, on September 12, 2013, we held a second and final closing under such private placement, in which we issued and sold 214,965 shares of our common stock for \$41.50 per share, for an aggregate purchase price of \$1,453,952.50, and on December 2, 2013, we held a second and final closing under such private placement, in which we issued and sold 214,965 shares of our common stock for \$41.50 per share, for an aggregate purchase price of \$40.07.50.
+Additionally, on September 12, 2013, we issued and sold in a private placement 35, 035 shares of our common stock for \$41.50 per share, for an aggregate purchase price of \$1,453,952.50, and on December 2, 2013, we held a second and final closing under such private placement, in which we issued and sold 214,965 shares of our common stock for \$41.50 per share, for an aggregate purchase price of \$8,921,047.50.